krmarshall/Fainne-Mor/docs/01-rules/04-feats.md

 - You always know the number of hours left before the next sunrise or sunset.
 - You can accurately recall anything you have ever seen or heard.

+### Mage Slayer
+- **Addition**: Increase your Strength or Dexterity by 1, to a maximum of 20.
+- When a creature within 5 feet of you casts a spell, you can use your reaction to make a melee weapon attack against that creature.
+- When you damage a creature that is concentrating on a spell, that creature has disadvantage on the saving throw it makes to maintain its concentration.
+- You have advantage on saving throws against spells cast by creatures within 5 feet of you.

 ### Savage Attacker
 **Change**: The whole feat is rewritten as follows:
 - Increase your Strength or Dexterity score by 1, to a maximum of 20.
 - The critical hit range of your weapon attacks increases by 1.

+### Sharpshooter
+- Attacking at long range doesn't impose disadvantage on your ranged weapon attack rolls.
+- Your ranged weapon attacks ignore half and three-quarters cover.
+- **Changed**: Before you make an attack with a ranged weapon that you are proficient with, you can choose to subtract your proficiency bonus from the attack roll.
+If that attack hits, you add twice your proficiency bonus to the attack's damage.

 ### Skulker
 *Prerequisite: Dexterity 13 or higher*